Nihita123/forknight/README.md

 That's the real bug.

-That's what Forknight is here to solve.
+That's what ForkNight is here to solve.

 ---